ersanchez/notes/syncthing.md

 I was not able to find a recommended solution for this scenario.
 I think the reason for no official guidance is that the needed actions will be different in almost every case.

+Here is how I fixed the issue that I described in my numbered steps above:

+* compare the `example-file.txt` on both computer-A and computer-B to identify the differences
+* determine what changed
+* backup both versions of `example-file.txt` giving them meaningful names that are easily differentiated
+* **PAUSE** `syncthing` on the computer on which you will make the fix
+* make the needed updates to `example-file.txt`
+* **UN-PAUSE** `syncthing`
+* verify that the changes have synchronized to the other computer